DavidVujic/_tics.js/README.md

 _tics.customEvent('select', 'focus');
 ```

-**Note**
+**Note:**
-If you use jQuery and need to trigger an event on a field that _tics is listening to from code:
+If you use jQuery and need to trigger an event on a field that _tics is listening to,
-please note that the jQuery trigger function does not fire events added with vanilla JavaScript (using addEventListener, like this library does).
+please note that the jQuery trigger function does not fire events added with plain vanilla JavaScript (this library is using addEventListener to hook up events).

-You can instead of the jQuery trigger use:
+You can then use:

 ```javascript
 _tics.helper.trigger('change', myElement);